 A few years ago I made the scariest decision of my life.
 I left my marriage.
 I left with a couple of suitcases and the clothes on my back.
 It was, far and away, the most terrifying thing I’d ever done.

 While I have no doubt that our divorce was the right thing to do, and my ex is happily re-married to a woman I call my friend, it has taken me years to rebuild what I let go of.
 (2021 UPDATE, they are no longer married but they both remain my friends.)

 When I left, I said goodbye to so much of the ‘stuff’ we had acquired in our eleven years of marriage.
-Furniture, dishes, DVD’s, books, games… I walked away with basically nothing and no real plan on how I was supposed to survive on my own.
+Furniture, dishes, DVDs, books, games… I walked away with basically nothing and no real plan on how I was supposed to survive on my own.
 It was a pretty dark time.

 I moved into the basement of a dear friend for a few months while I got my head back on (she was a saint for putting up with me and my kids during all this.)
 After about six months, my ex moved out of our house and I moved back in.
 I had to restock everything, save for the few things he didn’t want: a couch, a wobbly kitchen table, some paintings, etc.